Geography of Dominica: Fauna

 There are 172 species of birds, including four species of hummingbird, broad-winged hawks, yellow-crowned night herons, and the brown trembler.
 Some plants and animals thought to be extinct on surrounding islands can still be found in Dominica's forests.

 The sisserou parrot is Dominica's national bird and is indigenous to its mountain forests.

 The Caribbean Sea offshore of the island of Dominica is home to many cetaceans.
 Most notably a small group of sperm whales live in this area year round.
 These are shy animals, but there is a good chance of seeing them if you go out on a calm day.
 Other cetaceans commonly seen in the area include pilot whale, Fraser's dolphin, pantropical spotted dolphin and bottlenose dolphin.
 Less commonly seen animals include Cuvier's beaked whale, false killer whale, pygmy sperm whale, dwarf sperm whale, Risso's dolphin, common dolphin, humpback whale and Bryde's whale.
 This makes Dominica a destination for tourists interested in whale-watching.

+Forests

+REDD+ reference levels and monitoring

+Under the UNFCCC REDD+ framework, Dominica has submitted national forest reference level benchmarks.
+On the UNFCCC REDD+ Web Platform, the country’s 2022 submission is listed as having an assessed reference level of −446,983 t CO2 eq per year, while a second submission made in 2024 is listed as under technical assessment.
+For both submission packages, the other Warsaw Framework elements—a national strategy, safeguards, and a national forest monitoring system—are listed as “not reported”.

+The first assessed submission, technically assessed in 2024, covered the REDD+ activities “conservation of forest carbon stocks”, “sustainable management of forests” and “enhancement of forest carbon stocks” at national scale.
+Using a historical reference period of 2001–2017, the assessed forest reference level for 2018–2025 was defined as the annual average of expected net removals from post-disturbance forest regrowth on forest land remaining forest land, together with removals from land converted to forest land.
+The technical assessment reported that the benchmark was revised during the assessment process from −648,028 to −446,983 t CO2 eq per year, and that this reflected recalculations associated with forest damage from Hurricane Maria in 2017 and the expected pattern of forest recovery thereafter.

+The technical assessment states that the reference level included above-ground biomass, below-ground biomass, dead organic matter and soil organic carbon, and reported CO2, methane (CH_{4}) and nitrous oxide (N_{2}O).
+However, because biomass burning was not observed or estimated during the historical reference period, only CO2 was effectively quantified in the benchmark.